Nathaniel P. Banks: Red River Campaign

 As part of operations against Texas, Halleck also encouraged Banks to undertake the Red River Campaign, an overland operation into the resource-rich but well-defended parts of northern Texas.
 Banks and General Grant both considered the Red River Campaign a strategic distraction, with an eastward thrust to capture Mobile, Alabama preferred.
 Political forces prevailed, and Halleck drafted a plan for operations on the Red River.

-The campaign lasted from March to May 1864, and was a major failure.
+The campaign lasted from March to May 1864 and was a major failure.
 Banks's army was routed at the Battle of Mansfield (April 8) by General Taylor and retreated 20 mi to make a stand the next day at the Battle of Pleasant Hill.
 Despite winning a tactical victory at Pleasant Hill, Banks continued the retreat to Alexandria, his force rejoining part of Porter's Federal Inland Fleet.
 That naval force had joined the Red River Campaign to support the army and to take on cotton as a lucrative prize of war.
 Banks was accused of allowing "hordes" of private cotton speculators to accompany the expedition, but only a few did, and most of the cotton seized was taken by the army or navy.
 Banks did little, however, to prevent unauthorized agents from working the area.
 A cooperating land force launched from Little Rock, Arkansas was turned back in the Camden Expedition.

-Part of Porter's large fleet became trapped above the falls at Alexandria by low water, engineered by Confederate action.
+Part of Porter's large fleet became trapped above the falls at Alexandria by low water, engineered by Confederates blowing a dam that had been constructed to artificially raise the water level when first entered by Porter's fleet.
 Banks and others approved a plan proposed by Joseph Bailey to build wing dams as a means to raise what little water was left in the channel.
-In ten days, 10,000 troops built two dams, and managed to rescue Porter's fleet, allowing all to retreat to the Mississippi River.
+In ten days, 10,000 troops built two dams and managed to rescue Porter's fleet, allowing all to retreat to the Mississippi River.
 After the campaign, General William T. Sherman famously said of the Red River campaign that it was "One damn blunder from beginning to end", and Banks earned the dislike and loss of respect of his officers and rank and file for his mishandling of the campaign.
 On hearing of Banks's retreat in late April, Grant wired Chief of Staff Halleck asking for Banks to be removed from command.
 The Confederates held the Red River for the remainder of the war.